Ghazan: Mamluk-Ilkhanid War

+Interaction with Mamluk delegation of Muslim scholars

 Ghazan was indeed feared and despised by the Mamluks, who sent a delegation of leading scholars and imams including Ibn Taymiyya, north from Damascus to al-Nabk, where Ghazan was encamped, in January 1300, in order to persuade Ghazan to stop his attack on Damascus.
 Ibn Taymiyya also may have met the envoys of Ghazan, including the qadi Diya' al-Din Muhammad, in Damascus in August 1301.
 On one of these occasions, it is reported that not one of the scholars dared to say anything to Ghazan except Ibn Taymiyyah who said:

 "You claim that you are a Muslim and you have with you Mu'adhdhins, Muftis, Imams and Shaykhs but you invaded us and reached our country for what?
 Although your father and your grandfather, Hulegu were non-believers, they did not attack us and they kept their promise.
 But you promised and broke your promise."

+In that meeting, Ibn Taymiyyah prayed for Ghazan Khan: "O Allah!
+If You know that Ghazan is fighting to uphold Your Word and to strive in Your way, then help him.
+And if his aim is only to gain worldly power and wealth, then reward him accordingly."